lightdash/lightdash/README.md

 ## Features:

-- [x] 🙏 Familiar interface rfrfrrfrfrfrfrnernf for your users to self-serve using pre-defined metrics
+- [x] 🙏 Familiar interface for your users to self-serve using pre-defined metrics
 - [x] 👩‍💻 Declare dimensions and metrics in yaml alongside your dbt project
 - [x] 🤖 Automatically creates dimensions from your dbt models
 - [x] 📖 All dbt descriptions synced for your users